 HO Phase Autos is bringing back its authentic Ford Falcon Phase 5/6 body kits

-HO Phase Autos, the company behind the original ‘Group C’ body kits for XD and XE model Ford Falcons, is returning after an extended hiatus, one again offering its iconic body kits along with bespoke wheels and full in-house builds.
+HO Phase Autos, the company behind the original ‘Group C’ body kits for XD and XE model Ford Falcons, is returning after an extended hiatus, once again offering its iconic body kits along with bespoke wheels and full in-house builds.

 As announced on the company’s Facebook page, its 1980s-style body kits are the flagship product to return, with each example built to order or able to be assembled at home by those handy enough on the tools.